hzeller/joystick-gcode-jog/README.md

 name.

-For best flexibility, machine-jog communicates via stdin/stdout with the machine, which means you need to 'wire up' this communication with the means you can communicate with the machine.
+For best flexibility, machine-jog communicates via stdin/stdout with the machine, which means you need to 'wire up' this communication with the machine.
 For instance, if your machine is connected via a terminal line (very common), you can use `socat` to wire it up:

-    socat EXEC:"./machine-jog -j js-conf/ -x 120 -z 50 -L305,305,305 -h" /dev/ttyACM0,raw,echo=0,b230400
+    socat EXEC:"./machine-jog -j js-conf/ -x 120 -z 50 -h" /dev/ttyACM0,raw,echo=0,b230400

 This tells `socat` to execute the `machine-jog` binary with the joystick configuration and connect its stdin/stdout to the `/dev/ttyACM0` terminal